-Pembrokes have higher energy levels and require a good amount of exercise each day as they were bred to be herding dogs; although, they have high energy they are perfectly fine living in apartments as long as they get the exercise and stimulation their bodies require.
+Pembrokes have higher energy levels and require a good amount of exercise each day as they were bred to be herding dogs.
+Although they have high energy, they are perfectly fine living in apartments as long as they get the exercise and stimulation their bodies require.
 Similar to Dachshunds, Pembrokes have elongated backs and short legs that may get injured from hopping onto and down from furniture.
 If not careful, fractures are common with this dog breed.
 They are able to adapt nicely to city life and as they are herding dogs country life is heaven.
 Their coats allow them to do well in almost any weather climate.
 As they are people dogs, it is recommended that they are not left out in the backyard alone for long periods of time.

-The recommended daily amount of food would be 3/4 to 1.5 cups of high quality dry food.
-This range of food amount would be divided into two meals each day.
+The recommended daily amount of food is 3/4 to 1.5 cups of high-quality dry food.
+This range of food amount should be divided into two meals each day.
 As with other dogs, Pembrokes will vary in activity levels, age, height, size, metabolism, and weight.
 In light of this fact, each adult dog will vary in how much food they require daily.
 A highly fit, active, and young adult Pem will require more food than an older Pem that is a less active adult dog.
 Like other mammals, the better our food the more nourishment we will receive.
 So, the better dog food you purchase for your dog, the more it will go to nourishing your dog and keeping them healthy.
-Pembrokes love food, and will over-indulge themselves (like other dogs) if they are provided the chance.
-One way to know if your Pem is overweight is through hand-on and eye test.
-With your eyes, when you look down at him, you should be able to see the his waist.
+Pembrokes love food and will over-indulge themselves (like other dogs) if they are provided the chance.
+One way to know if your Pem is overweight is through hands-on and eye test.
+With your eyes, when you look down at him, you should be able to see his waist.
 With your hands, you will pet him down his back while your thumbs are on the spine and your fingers along the ribs.
 If you can feel his ribs without pressing hard, then your dog is fit and eating well.
 If you cannot see the dogs waist, and you have to press harder to feel his ribs, then your Pem requires more activity and less food.

-Due the nature and personality of Pembrokes they are easy to groom; although, shedding may be somewhat of a problem when owners do not keep up on brushing.
+Due the nature and personality of Pembrokes, they are easy to groom.
+Although, shedding may be somewhat of a problem when owners do not keep up on brushing.
 This is especially true during warmer seasons if brushing is not kept up, thus, daily grooming is recommended.
-Regular bathing, as needed, is all that is required; however, some have found that bathing more often will help reduce heavy shedding.
+Regular bathing, as needed, is all that is required.
+However, some have found that bathing more often will help reduce heavy shedding.